OpenEvalProject/evals/manuscripts/elife-69571/v1/manuscript.md

 Finally, by comparing the peak overlaps of SC1 and SC2-enriched OCRs in striatum and GPe with cortical snATAC-seq cluster-specific OCRs, we still identified the PV+ cluster as most similar to SC1 and SC2 cells.
 As expected, all overlaps in striatum-cortex and GPe-cortex comparisons were lower than those from cortex-cortex comparisons, but the magnitudes of SC1 and SC2 overlapped with the Pvalb cluster in these brain regions were similar to the magnitudes of cSNAIL PV+ overlap with the Pvalb cluster in these brain regions (Figure 4—figure supplement 2).
 In the striatum, the overlaps with the Pvalb cluster were 8% for SC1, 14% for SC2, and 14% for cSNAIL.
 In the GPe, the overlaps with the Pvalb cluster were 7% for SC1, 7% for SC2, and 9% for cSNAIL.
 From these interpretations, SC1 and SC2 SNAIL viruses seem to generalize to the striatum and GPe, though they may not be as robust as they are within the cortical context.
 Additional experimental evidence may be necessary to confirm the appropriateness of PV+ SNAIL viruses for certain applications outside the cortex.

-## Esrrg and Mef2 motifs are important for the PV+ neuron-specific activity score of SC1 and SC2 sequences
+### Esrrg and Mef2 motifs are important for the PV+ neuron-specific activity score of SC1 and SC2 sequences

 To interpret the specific sequence patterns within SC1 and SC2 that contribute to their PV+ neuron-specific activity prediction, we assessed commonly used motifs for each model and identified potential matches within the candidate sequences.
 For all SVMs, we calculated per-base importance scores and hypothetical importance scores for the set of PV+ neuron-specific OCRs that were true positives according to all SVMs (score >0; N = 1755) (Shrikumar et al., 2019).
 Then, for each model, we used TF-MoDISco (Shrikumar et al., 2018) to cluster commonly important subsequences called ‘seqlets’ within these PV+-specific examples.
 The resulting clusters represent motifs that were high contributors to a positive score in each model.
 Among the 11 SVMs comparing PV+ neuron open-chromatin against PV- cells, EXC neurons, VIP+ neurons, or SST+ neurons, we recovered 124 well-supported motifs.
 Many motifs appeared to be shared across multiple models.
 Thus, we performed UPGMA clustering on the 124 motifs by sequence similarity using STAMP (Mahony and Benos, 2007) and identified 14 motif clusters (Figure 5a).

 ![Figure 5.](https://cdn.elifesciences.org/articles/69571/elife-69571-fig5-v1.jpg)

 **Figure 5.:** (a) Motifs with high contributions to PV+ scores in each support vector machine (SVM), clustered by sequence similarity.
 The bubble color at each node shows the model that motif was discovered in and the size of the bubble shows the number of seqlets supporting that motif.
 Clusters are labeled by the clade majority best match for known transcription factor binding motifs.
 The full list of matches can be found in Figure 5—source data 1. (b, c) Normalized importance of each base in SC1 (b) and SC2 (c) sequences for their PV+-specific scores in each SVM.
 Locations with sequence matches for identified motifs in each SVM (from panel a) are shown at the bottom. (d) Predicted impacts of motif scrambling on PV+ specificity.
 Motif mutation sites are shown with asterisks in panels (a) and (b).
-Each point is the sequence score from one SVM and ‘x’ is the mean.Figure 5—source data 1.Figure 5—source data 2.Figure 5—source data 3.
+Each point is the sequence score from one SVM and ‘x’ is the mean.

 The largest cluster, with 23 motif members, contained representation from all 11 models and had matches to known motifs including the motifs for Esrrg and Rora (Figure 5—source data 1).
 Consistent with an important role for Esrrg in PV+ neurons, Esrrg (a.k.a.
 Err3) transcript levels were differentially overexpressed in the PV+ neuron cluster relative the rest of the frontal cortex in snRNA-seq (DropViz subcluster #2–7 Neuron.Gad1Gad2.Pvalb Esrrg fold ratio = 8.0, p=1.14 × 10–198) (Saunders et al., 2018).
 Esrrg and Rora are key TFs in the Pgc1a transcriptional program, which regulates Pvalb expression, mitochondrial function, and transmitter release (Lin et al., 2005; Lucas et al., 2010).
 Pgc1a signaling is restricted to PV+ neurons in the brain and may mediate the unique energy demands of fast-spiking neurons (Paul et al., 2017; Lucas et al., 2014).